zowe/docs-site/docs/extend/extend-apiml/websocket.md

 ### Idle Timeout

 The WebSocket client on the API ML Gateway has a default Idle timeout of one hour.
-If a WebSocket session between the Gateway WebSocket Client and the Service's WebSocket Server does not have activity for the entire period, the connection will be closed.
+If a WebSocket session between the Gateway WebSocket Client and the Service's WebSocket Server does not have activity for the entire period, the connection is closed.

 To customize this setting, set the following property in zowe.yaml: